Data Processing Agreement

 2.7.2 Data Backup

-• The solution for chats, users and organizations is technically implemented and documented
+• The deletion of chats, users and organizations is technically implemented and documented.

-• The deletion of users and the associated profiles can be initiated by the administrator of an organization
+• The deletion of users including their profiles can be initiated by the administrator of an organization.

-• The deletion of an organization can be initiated via our support (support@omnifact.ai)
+• The deletion of an organization can be requested via our support (support@omnifact.ai); deletion takes place within 30 days unless statutory retention obligations prevent this.

-• Backups are deleted after the documented retention period
+• Backups are automatically deleted after the documented retention period expires.

 2.7.3 Business Continuity

-• Automation of the infrastructure organization and deployments allows us to restore our infrastructure in other availability zones at short notice
+• Automation of infrastructure (Pulumi IaC) and deployments allows short-term recovery in other availability zones.

 2.8 Separation Requirement